Voss Airport, Bømoen: History

-Bømoen Base was established by the Norwegian Army in 1899, replacing older bases in Vik and Lærdal.
+Bømoen Base was established by the Norwegian Army in 1899, replacing older bases in Vik Municipality and Lærdal Municipality.
 The Bergen Line was being constructed and by placing a base on the railway it would be possible to have quick access to Eastern Norway.
 This was considered important at the time because the main threat of war at the time was with Sweden.
 The airport was established in 1935, when the Norwegian Army Air Service built a small airfield, aligned southwest–northeast.

 Bømoen was taken over by Luftwaffe with the German occupation of Norway on 9 April 1940.
 Work with expanding the airport commenced in May, and was conducted based on the need for defending Bergen.
 By 1941 work on the airport was stopped, as the Wehrmacht decided to instead build Herdla Airport.
 By then Bømoen had received a 1000 by 50 m runway with sections in concrete and others in wood.
 This work involved moving the runway and giving it an east–west alignment.
 The airport proved to have poor landing conditions and was after the opening of Herdla in diminutive use.
 No airborne units were ever stationed at Bømoen.

 Voss Flyklubb was established in 1958 with its home at Bømoen.
 In 1960 it organized its first sailplane gathering there.
 Bømoen soon developed into an important center for sailplane flights, and attracted participants from throughout Hordaland and Valdres.
 The high interest for sailplanes lasted through the 1960s.
 Thereafter Os Airport, Vaksinen reopened and the local recruitment stagnated.
 From the 1970s Os Aero Club took over the gatherings, organizing two annual gatherings, in Eastern and during the summer.
 These constituted the club's main training activities.
 The first edition of the Extreme Sport Week took place in 1998.

 The Norwegian Defence Estates Agency sold Bømoen Base in 2013 to the company Bømoen AS.
 During the negotiations the municipality attempted to secure purchasing only the airport, but no the rest of the base.
 At the time the municipality had an agreement which secured a lease until 2023.
 An agreement was struck whereby the municipality was granted a land lease until 2073 for 7.5 ha consisting of the runway, taxiways and the apron.